What is MRI?

 Types of MRIs

-Because our patients come in different shapes and sizes, we offer short-bore and wide-bore 1.5T MRI with quiet suite noise reduction technology.
-This advanced MRI offers a more open, less-claustrophobic exam due to the wide- and short-bore design.
+Because our patients come in different shapes and sizes, we offer short-bore and wide-bore 1.5T MRI and now a 3T depending on your doctors preference.
+This advanced MRI offers a more open, less-claustrophobic exam due to the wide- and short-bore design and quiet suite noise reduction technology.

 The wide-bore provides for a more spacious exam experience while the short-bore design helps to reduce that “tunnel feeling.”
 With quiet suite technology, patients may experience up to 97% reduction in scanner noise for a less stressful exam without compromising image quality or scan time, with most patients experiencing at least a moderate noise reduction.